On the hunt for an Xbox? Here’s where to find one in stock today

 We’re now eight months into the Xbox series X’s lifespan and Microsoft’s next-gen console is still almost impossible to find in stock online.
 Supply chain issues coupled with a global shortage of semiconductors have slowed the production of electronics to a crawl.

-The Xbox series S, a less powerful console, is easier to find in stock at most UK stores, but the more advanced Xbox series X is in higher demand.
+The Xbox series S, a less powerful console, is easier to find in stock at most UK stores and retailers, but the more advanced Xbox series X is in higher demand.
 New stock appears without warning and sells out in seconds.

 Read more:

-Note: Update: A drop at Currys PC World is touted for this week.
-Read on for more information